 - Canzoni contro la guerra: Miguel Littín: Actas de Marusia

-- Soundtrack of: Actas de Marusia
+- Discogs: Actas de Marusia

 - Wiki: Ángel Parra